resthub/resthub-spring-tutorial/readme.rst

 Create a new ``TaskServiceIntegrationTest`` integration test in ``src/test/org/resthub/training/service/integration``.
 This test should extend ``org.resthub.test.common.AbstractTest``.
 This makes this test **aware of spring context but non transactional** because testing a service should be done in a non transactional way.
 This is indeed the way in which the service will be called (e.g. by controller).
-The repository test should extend ``org.resthub.test.common.AbstractTransactionalTest`` to be runned in a transactional context, as done by service.
+The repository test should extend ``org.resthub.test.common.AbstractTransactionalTest`` to be run in a transactional context, as done by service.

 This test should perform an unique operation: